Videos

 • Manufacturing sources and/or part numbers (if hardware is involved).

-• The NSRS is not authorized to receive classified information that is marked Confidential, Secret or Top Secret.
-You should report concerns involving waste, fraud, abuse or other alleged criminal activity directly to the NASA Inspector General’s Office (IG), NOT to the NSRS.
+• You should report concerns involving waste, fraud, abuse or other alleged criminal activity directly to the NASA Inspector General’s Office (IG), NOT to the NSRS.
 The NSRS will refer any reports that allege waste, fraud, abuse or criminal activity to the NASA IG, including the reporter’s identity, as required by regulation.
 The NSRS cannot protect your anonymity if you report criminal activity.

 NASA Safety Reporting System